Find out why I do what I do. Life has certainly thrown me a few curveballs!

 My left femur had snapped and was sticking out my leg, my left hip and ankle were badly broken, my lower legs both broken, my left elbow shattered, my left forearm, heel and lower back were broken and a couple of ribs too.

 I was in a critical condition for some time and had many operations to pin and plate my bones.

-Prognosis was poor.
+The prognosis was poor.

 As I began to recover and piece my memories and my body back together, I was dealt further bad news – my right arm, initially my only limb to remain intact, was also found to be broken.

 My future mobility wasn’t very promising.
 I was told that I might never walk without a limp and that I was likely to end up back in a wheelchair by the time I was 40.
 Doctors also warned me that I might never have children.